Nothing is quite as satisfying as planting seeds and seeing nature’s blessings emerge through the soil – except possibly eating the harvest!

-Spring is around the corner and the Kingfield Community Gardens are in need of the following equipment and items:
+The Kingfield Community Gardens are in need of the following equipment and items:

-* Hoses, sprinklers, split spigots, and timers
+* Like-new hoses, sprinklers, split spigots, and timers

 Contact KFNA at firstname.lastname@example.org or 612.823.5980 if you have items to donate and to arrange for drop-off; all items are tax-deductable.

 Also please make sure you are signed up for the weekly KFNA e-news on the left-hand side of our homepage so that you won’t miss any announcements regarding garden tours and future garden plot applications, including potential new garden sites within the neighborhood!